 The City’s Public Works Department is responsible for the roadway maintenance and approximately 3,500 curb miles including the street sweeping program.
 The street sweeping activities typically take place from late March through November, depending upon weather conditions.
 The street sweeping program comprises of three levels of service, (a) curbed roadways – once a month; (b) non-curbed roadways and City owned parking lots- 2 cycles per year; and (c) the Central and Ravinia Business Districts roadways – once a week.
 Additional street sweeping services are performed as needed, either contractually or by City staff.

-It is illegal to dump leaves, grass clippings and other debris onto City streets or inlets or into storm drainage system or into ravines or bluffs.
+Please remember the street drains are meant to collect only rainwater and it is illegal to dump leaves, grass clippings and other debris onto City streets, inlets, storm drainage system, ravines or bluffs.
 Individuals are also reminded to clear leaves from gutters and to dispose of all collected leaves in disposable bags.
 Lakeshore Recycling Systems (LRS) provides composting service and landscape waste program that runs from April 1 to December 15 each year.
 Service is provided on the same day as refuse and recycling collection.
 For additional information, please contact LRS at 844.633.3577 (844.NEED.LRS) or info@LRSrecycles.com.

-Please remember the street drains are meant to collect only rainwater.
-If you need additional information on street sweeping program or need to report a street to be swept, please call the Street Foreman, Randy Abbott, at 847.926.1147.
+If you need additional information on the street sweeping program or need to report a street that needs to be swept, please call the Street Foreman, Randy Abbott, at 847.926.1147.

 SNOW AND ICE REMOVAL

-The City of Highland Park reminds residents that it is a violation to remove snow from one parcel of property and deposit it onto another, including the adjacent public parkway, without consent of the property owner.
+The City of Highland Park reminds residents that it is a violation to remove snow from one parcel of property and deposit onto another, including the adjacent public parkway, without consent of the property owner.
 Some snow removal companies push snow from one property, across public streets, and onto the parkway on the opposite side of the street.
 Depositing snow in this manner can damage property, create a nuisance, and hamper sight lines from adjacent properties.
 The City code does provide an exemption to allow plow operators to deposit snow on the City parkway located immediately adjacent to and on the same side of the street as the property from which the snow is being removed.